Archanajasti/FamilyCube-HackBright-Project/1README.md

 Features:

-An application where family can connect view and share their pictures and celebrate events.

-Features-Family Profile - will have all the details of their family.Events - add events and check for upcoming events to wish your dear ones.Photos & Videos - where albums and video link can be added for viewing.
+Family Profile - will have all the details of their family.
+Events - add events and check for upcoming events to wish your dear ones.
+Photos & Videos - where albums and video link can be added for viewing.

 Planning: